apple/foundationdb/design/LoadBalancing/LoadBalancing.md

     H((Start)) --> H0
     H0 --No--> H6
     H0 --Yes--> H1
-    H1 --No healthy alternatives--> H2 --> H1
+    H1 --No healthy alternatives--> H2 --Retry--> H1
     H1 --Has alternative--> H3 --Success--> H4
     H3 --Exception--> H5
     H3 --Broken Promise --> H2
 ```

-### Alternative pick up algorithm
+### Alternative pick algorithm

-In `basicLoadBalance`, a *best* alternative is picked up and used at the beginning.
-At this stage, this alternative is randomly picked up among all alternatives.
+In `basicLoadBalance`, a *best* alternative is picked and used at the beginning.
+At this stage, this alternative is randomly picked among all alternatives.
 If the best alternative does not work, it will iteratively try other interfaces, see [here](#picking-up-an-alternative-in-basic-load-balancing-algorithm).

 ## `loadBalance`

 `loadBalance` provides a more sophisticated implementation of load balancing.
-In addition to the basic load balancing, it also provides a variety of features, such as
+In addition of the basic load balancing, it also provides a variety of features:

 * Support for Test Storage Server ([TSS](https://github.com/apple/foundationdb/blob/main/documentation/sphinx/source/tss.rst))
-* Distance-based candidate election
+* Datacenter awaring alternative election
-* Able to handle timeouts and exceptions with retries
+* Recording the latency and penalty from interfaces, and [prioritize the interfaces based on previously stored data](#with-queuemodel).
-* etc.
+* Able to handle timeouts and SS exceptions with retries.

 Currently it is used for